Tampa Bay Rays Odds

 FanDuel sportsbook is among the operators that trend toward very competitive moneyline odds, while BetMGM Sportsbook is slower to react to the overall market.
 When comparing the numbers, try to track movements from the initial release for extra intel.

 The totals bet is based on the total combined runs that will be scored in the game.
 It’s also known as an over/under, which reflects the two possible choices that bettors can make on the number set by oddsmakers.
-Totals are one of the three bets on standard game listings.
+Totals are one of the three bets on standard game listings, and are presented like this at BetRivers Sportsbook Florida and other betting sites:

 Most sportsbooks use odds of -110 as the starting point for totals bets.
 The numbers can and will adjust in response to market action and other factors.
 The same applies to the total itself, as there could be a shift of a half-run or more in advance of game time.

 Among the factors that can impact the total are a sudden forecast shift in which the wind is expected to blow heavily toward center field.
-This could be a recipe for a higher-scoring game than anticipated, so books and bettors will adjust as a result.
+This could be a recipe for a higher-scoring game than anticipated, so books and bettors will adjust.

 When you compare numbers across the industry, you’ll find that many books are right in line, but there are differences to find.
 For MLB, there are distinct ranges in the listed totals.